dmallense/shortcodes-ultimate/readme.txt

 ## Changelog

+### 5.9.1

+**Fixes**

+- Fixed issue in the Insert Shortcode tool with Taxonomy and Tax terms fields

 ### 5.9.0

 **Important changes**

-`[su_slider]` and `[su_carousel]` shortcodes are marked as deprecated.
+Slider and Carousel shortcodes are marked as deprecated.
 These shortcodes will disappaer from the *Available shortcodes* page and from the *Insert shortcode* window.
 Deprecated shortcodes will continue to work, but you'll not be able to insert them.

-You can enable deprecated shortcodes under *Dashboard → Shortcodes → Settings → Advanced settings*, but that's not recommended.
+You can enable deprecated shortcodes from *Dashboard → Shortcodes → Settings → Advanced settings* screen, but that's not recommended.

 Use [su_image_carousel](https://getshortcodes.com/docs/image-carousel/) instead, it has more options, and much more reliable.